 If you experience any other issues with Apple Pay, please take the following steps:

-- Please enable logging under Payments > Settings > Advanced settings.
+- Enable test mode and logging under Payments > Settings > Advanced settings.

 - If you see any errors, please get in touch with support and provide the logs for review.